pablomarcel/dev-principia/content/blog/toxicity-of-social-networks/index.md

 description: "An exploration into the complexities of today's social platforms."
 ---

-# The Underlying Challenges of Mainstream Social Networks

 In the digital age, social networks have bridged gaps, connected distant souls, and offered platforms for voices that were once muted.
 Yet, like any other tool or platform, they come with their own set of challenges.

 ![Placeholder Image for Social Networks](../../../src/images/facebook.png "Toxicity in Facebook")